-- (a) the name or names of the parent(s) giving consent; - (b) the name(s) and date(s) of birth of the child(ren) in respect of whom consent is being given; - (c) the name and status of the professional obtaining parental consent; - (d) the date, time and place at which the consent form is completed and signed; - (e) details of the arrangements for parental contact with the children (or a reference to the local authority's care plan if one has been prepared). - 11.
-If written consent is recorded in a handwritten document it is important that the document is legible. - 12.
+- 6. If a parent objects to his or her child being accommodated under section 20 the local authority may only lawfully remove the child from parental care with the authorisation of a court.
+Such authorisation may take the form of an Emergency Protection Order or an Interim Care Order. - A parent may agree to accommodation without the consent being put in writing but it should nevertheless be standard practice to seek to record consent in this manner. - 8.
+There is no prescribed form to be used for recording consent under section 20.
+As a minimum, written consent should contain the following information: - (a) the name or names of the parent(s) giving consent - (b) the name(s) and date(s) of birth of the child(ren) in respect of whom consent is being given - (c) the name and status of the professional obtaining parental consent - (d) the date, time and place at which the consent form is completed and signed - (e) details of the arrangements for parental contact with the children (or a reference to the local authority's care plan if one has been prepared). - (f) The purpose and duration of any proposed accommodation - 9.
+If written consent is recorded in a handwritten document, it is important that the document is legible. - 10.
 Section 20(8) provides that 'Any person who has parental responsibility for a child may at any time remove the child from accommodation provided by or on behalf of the local authority under this section.'
-A written form of consent must make it clear that the parent can 'remove the child' from the local authority accommodation 'at any time' and should not seek to impose any fetters on the parent's right under section 20(8). - 13.
-Whether handwritten or typed the document must be clear and precise as to its terms and drafted in simple and straight-forward language which the parent can readily understand. - 14.
-In any case in which the first language of the parent is not English it is important that: - (a) a parent is assisted by an appropriately qualified interpreter in any discussions leading to parental consent being given; - (b) a translation of the form of consent is provided to the parent concerned at the time it is signed or, if that is not possible, within five working days thereafter; - (c) if it is not possible for a translation of the form of consent to be prepared at the time consent is given, the original form of consent should contain a statement confirming that the form of consent has been read over to and explained to the parent in his or her first language; - (d) when available, the parent should sign the translated version of the form of consent, adding, in the parent's language, words to the effect that 'I have read this document and I agree to its terms.' - 15.
-When consent is obtained orally and is not evidenced in writing the social worker must ensure that she makes a note in the child's records of the circumstances in which consent was obtained and the reasons why consent was not obtained in writing.
+A written form of consent must make it clear that the parent can 'remove the child' from the local authority accommodation 'at any time' and should not seek to impose any fetters on the parent's right under section 20(8).

+- 11. This should be read in conjunction with s20(9) which reads 'Subsections (7) and (8) do not apply while any person - (a) Who is named in a child arrangements order as a person with whom the child is to live; - (aa) who is a special guardian of the child; or - (b) Who has care of the child by virtue of an order made in the exercise of the High Court's inherent jurisdiction with respect to children,